 - Lecturer (Hispanic Studies)

 My research interests coalesce around questions of gender and sexuality, with a particular focus on Argentine visual culture.
-I have published on the Borges siblings and have been invited to speak on in the UK, Spain and Argentina.
-I have recently completed a monograph dedicated to Norah Borges and intend to produce a catalogue raisonné of her works in the future.
-I am also developing an interest in Argentine cinema.
+I have published on the Borges siblings and have been invited to speak on my work in the UK, Spain and Argentina.
+I have recently completed a monograph dedicated to Norah Borges.
+I am continuing my work related to women arts and am also currently working on queer Argentine fiction.

 I am also secretary of the Society for Latin American Studies.